 Bass-holding water may include lots of docks and big mats of lily pads along much of the shoreline.

 Black crappie are also at home at Tanwax, but we should note that there are size limits and a daily bag for crappie here that is more restrictive than many lakes.
-(At this writing, crappie must be at least 9 inches and you can keep up to 10 per day, but definitely check the specific Tanwax rules before fishing.)

 Good-sized crappie eat minnow-sized fish, so a crappie jig is an excellent choice to mimic their primary food source.